 Surviving the cold and the elements was a daily concern for the Paleolithic people.
 To see an example of where the Paleolithic lived and took shelter, see the Izuruha cave.
-In 1965-66 an archeological excavation was carried out at this site.
+In 1965-66 an archaeological excavation was carried out at this site.
 From the second, third, sixth, seventh and eighth layers of this excavation, remains from the Jomon and Pre-ceramic periods were revealed.
 Stone tools used some 20,000 years ago were found found in the eighth layer.

 What do you think it was like living in a cave?
 Cold and damp?
 Dark but cozy?
 Why do you think the inhabitants chose this cave?